-When borrowers fail to maintain required hazard coverage on their mortgage – regardless of whether it’s in California, Arizona or Oregon, lenders may protect their investment by purchasing lender-placed mortgage hazard insurance.
+When borrowers fail to maintain required hazard coverage on their mortgage – regardless of whether it’s in Texas, Arizona or Oregon, lenders may protect their investment by purchasing lender-placed mortgage hazard insurance.

 Banks, credit unions, and mortgage servicers that underwrite mortgages or improved real estate loans and may need mortgage hazard coverage – this comes into play when their borrower fails to obtain their own insurance or doesn’t carry the required amount of hazard insurance.

-Mortgage hazard coverage generally covers the outstanding balance on real estate loan, for this is the extent of the lender’s exposure.
-Any equity that a property owner has often isn’t covered when a lender places coverage.
+Mortgage hazard coverage generally covers the outstanding balance on real estate loan, as this is the extent of the lender’s exposure.

 If we haven’t answered all your questions or you’d prefer to talk to someone, please don’t hesitate to give us a call!800-743-3898